-Hiking is one of the most peaceful ways to discover Western Montana’s landscapes—and fall is an especially stunning season to do so.
-Explore our sweeping meadows, alpine forests and mountain waterfalls all cast in autumn’s golden hues.
-To help get you on the trail we’ve put together our top six fall hikes.
-Don’t forget your camera, you’ll want to capture the majesty.
+Fall in Western Montana opens up a world of hiking possibilities.
+Explore our sweeping meadows, alpine forests and mountain waterfalls, all cast in autumn’s golden hues.
+To help get you on the trail, we’ve put together our top six fall hikes.
+Remember to bring your camera—the vistas are truly majestic.

-Sit down and take in the stunning views at Blodget Canyon Overlook.
-Photo: Aaron Theisen
+Take in the stunning views at Blodget Canyon Overlook.

 BLODGET CANYON OVERLOOK

-Take the whole family on this easy Western Montana hike.
+The whole family can enjoy this easy Western Montana hike.

 MOUNT SENTINEL

-You can’t get the full Missoula experience unless you hike the iconic “M”—a Missoula landmark since 1908—on Mount Sentinel.
-Situated above the University of Montana, the trail zigzags up 11 switchbacks gaining 620 feet of elevation in under a mile.
-It’s a bit challenging, but the many benches along the way make this a family friendly hike.
-Once you reach the “M” you’ll be rewarded with unmatched views of the Missoula Valley.
+You can’t get the full Missoula experience without hiking the iconic “M”—a Missoula landmark since 1908—on Mount Sentinel.
+Situated above the University of Montana, the trail zigzags up 11 switchbacks, gaining 620 feet of elevation in under a mile.
+It’s a bit challenging, but the many benches along the way make this a family-friendly hike.
+Once you reach the “M,” you’ll be rewarded with unmatched views of the Missoula Valley.

 DOLLAR LAKE LOOP

-A breathtaking hike that won’t actually take your breath away, the newly built Dollar Lake Loop Trail is just outside Whitefish and a part of the 43-mile-long Whitefish Trail system.
-Dollar Lake Loop is a relatively easy 3-mile hike through the forest providing waterfront views of three secluded mountain lakes.
-Anglers, bring your fishing rods and try to reel in a lake trout, or pack in binoculars to spot swimming loons.
+In Whitefish, The Whitefish Trail encompasses 47 miles of looping trail systems around Whitefish Lake.
+With 15 trailheads, it’s easy to choose your own adventure.
+For beginners, try Dollar Lake Loop, a breathtaking hike that won’t actually take your breath away.
+Dollar Lake Loop is a relatively easy 3-mile hike through the forest, providing waterfront views of three secluded mountain lakes.
+Anglers, bring your fishing rods and try to reel in a lake trout or pack in binoculars to spot swimming loons.

 KOOTENAI FALLS/SWINGING BRIDGE TRAIL

 If you’re looking for a quick hike to a scenic waterfall, look no further than the Kootenai Falls and Swinging Bridge Trail near Troy.
 Traverse this short 1.6-mile round-trip hike, taking in mesmerizing views of the Kootenai River gorge and falls.
-The swinging bridge is not only fun and adrenaline pumping to cross, it’s also a picture-perfect stop.
-If crossing the bridge isn’t your jam, you can still view the 30-foot Kootenai Falls from the trail.
+The swinging bridge is not only fun and adrenaline-pumping to cross, but it’s also a picture-perfect stop.
+If crossing the bridge isn’t for you, you can still view the 30-foot Kootenai Falls from the trail.

 The wild and scenic Kootenai River calls to all adventurers.